vd89/vd89/README.md

 ### - 🔭 I’m currently working on ...
 Full Stack MERN App
 ### - 🌱 I’m currently learning ...
 React, Nodejs,MongoDB
 ### - 👯 I’m looking to collaborate on ...
 React
 ### - 🤔 I’m looking for help with ...
 Finding new
 - 💬 Ask me about ...
+  - My way of learning and trying to solve the problems that i have with my project

 - 📫 How to reach me: ...
+[Dixit Vora](dixit.vora@outlook.com)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+  - I Like to code and try to fix what every I like